 - Printed NFC tags compliant with injection post-processing for the production of smart packaging prototypes.

-In February 2021, NIT, a consortium partner specialised in machine vision detectors for the industry, coordinated the design of the first pillar, the integration of Online Process Monitoring Systems for the future advanced production lines.
+NIT (New Infrared Technologies), a DIMOFAC partner specialised in industrial machine vision detectors for the industry, coordinated the design of the first pillar: the integration of Online Process Monitoring Systems for the future advanced production lines.

-- Enabling closed-loop control based on embedded processing, allowing reaction to unpredictable conditions.
+- Enable closed-loop control based on embedded processing, allowing a reaction to unpredictable conditions.

-- In line quality assurance for an early detection of defects.
+- In line quality assurance for early detection of defects.

-In addition, online quality control systems will provide an immediate awareness of the production line status (temperature distribution of moulds, welding quality, etc.), allowing to adopt corrective measurements in a short period of time for saving materials, energy and productions costs.
+Therefore, factory workers benefit from an immediate awareness of the production line status (temperature distribution of moulds, welding quality, etc.), allowing to adopt corrective measurements in a short period of time.
+This can be hugely beneficial for manufacturers as it saves materials, energy and productions costs.

-“Closed-loop control” is a standard and widely used term referring to the capability of control systems to keep process parameters inside a predefined range.
+“Closed-loop control” refers to the capability of control systems to keep process parameters inside a predefined range.